Rower - Lightweight Men's Squad

 Rio 2016 Olympiad: 2013-2016

-The four were runners-up in their opening heat at the Rio 2016 Olympic Games but had to settle for fourth place in the semi-final.
-They ended the regatta on a strong note, though, by winning the B final to finish seventh overall.
+After finishing as runners-up in their heat at the Rio 2016 Olympic Games, Will and Richard had to settle for fourth place in their semi-final.
+However, they finished the regatta on a strong note by winning the B final to place seventh overall.

 The 2014 season saw the Chambers brothers return to the lightweight four where, alongside Mark Aldred and Chris Bartley, they won a hard-fought silver at the European Championships.
 Bronze medals followed at the World Cups in Aiguebelette and Lucerne before another third-placed finish was secured in a competitive World Championships final in Amsterdam.